jianxiongcai/HelloSLAM/README.md

 ## Usage
 ### Input data
 Put the input data (IMU data and video) in folder 'data'.
+Only one video is allowed in the 'data' folder.

 ### Detail usage:
 Other usage please refer to detailed README in each sub-folder (sub-program) following this order.
 (You may skip some steps if you downloaded pre-processed data)